Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 While Esther has variations in her hair, there is no proof one design is earlier than another as these variations are randomly found across the edition of 650.
 This raises one question.
 Why?
 The studio allowed was flexible in allowing employees to "improvise" when necessary.
 While it appears the Artist's Proofs were followed by decorators in painting sculptures, the mounters in the mold department made adjustments on days when molded parts were in short supply.

 Initially released as an issue restricted to 750, the edition size was reduced to 550 by 1980.
 Good Queen Anne was completed in 1983.
+Editions limits were reduced for one of two reasons.
+Declared edition limits were adjusted due to lagging sales or production problems.
+The latter is likely the case with Good Queen Anne as early copies had no air hole under the bow on the back of her head.

 Issue / Completed Price